ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

   - The nature of Horace's death, and was alcohol a significant factor?
 Presumably this will never be knowable, but perhaps there will be clues in the Good Templars notebooks.

 Church Records and Baptism:
+  - Review records for other mentions of Emily, including her being an officer in the church.
   - Entries mentioning Emily or Edward before they officially joined?
-  - Any information on this event from Park Church, any diaries of Reverend Ford Eastman?
+  - Any information on Emily's baptism from Park Church, any diaries of Reverend Ford Eastman?
 (Contacted.)
   - Is there significance to the date?
 Easter was on 3/31 in 1907.
 4/7 did fall on a Sunday
   - Catalog all information about Reverend Annis Ford Eastman, including her return trips, see if Emily's baptism was the Rev's last visit to Brookton.